practicalli/neovim/docs/neovim-basics/search-replace.md

 `:substitute` or `:s` vim command will highlight the matches for a text pattern and substitute for a new pattern

 ???
-INFO "Built-in help for the command"
+INFO "Neovim :help :substitute"
     ```vim
     :help :substitute
     ```